Search

 As someone who is part of the LGBTQ+ community, Auds said that it has been her goal to make OnlyPans a safe space, especially since she knows just how difficult it is to find a place where you’re free to express.
 “Sobrang importante na alam ng mga tao at alam ng mga [members] ng LGBTQ+ community na merong mga places na tatanggapin sila as they are…because we’re all human beings and we all deserve to be treated equal.”

-Auds also talks about the importance of education as a way of ending homophobia.
-“It’s sad that being accepted and being just the way you are in this day is a privilege,” Auds shares.
+Auds also talked about the importance of education as a way of ending homophobia.
+“It’s sad that being accepted and being just the way you are in this day is a privilege,” Auds shared.

-“Pride is a fight that we fight together,” she insists.
-“It’s a form of bravery that we do for ourselves and for other people, especially for our brothers and sisters na hindi makalabs ng shell nila.
+“Pride is a fight that we fight together,” she insisted.
+“It’s a form of bravery that we do for ourselves and for other people, especially for our brothers and sisters na hindi makalabs sa shell nila.
 It’s a form of hug na niyayakap natin lahat ng saya, lahat ng lungkot, lahat ng hinagpis, lahat ng luha.”

 View their Facebook page